t100n/cr3ativ-conference/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Updated session-widget.php to include the 1.0.6 update, the widget was not updated with the changes for this update.

 = 1.0.6 =
 * Updated single-cr3ativconference.php, taxonomy-cr3ativconfcategory.php and template-cr3ativconference.php to fix issue when exporting XML of speakers to point to the correct url.